nitrologic/fountain/README.md

 Exposing 249 models from 8 providers the LLM research project Fountain 1.5.0 ⛲ approaches connected.

+Pleased to welcome and assign active model under test status to Qwen3 Max and Claude Haiku 4.5.

 > Planet earth is blue and there is nothing I can do - David Bowie

 > maximum prompt length exceeded - every model ever

 ## SSH and Discord

-The new sloppy bot Deno worker joins [Discord Channel](https://discord.gg/e49ZhmQEjC) to Slop Fountain and routes posts to prompts.
+The sloppy bot Deno worker joins [Discord Channel](https://discord.gg/e49ZhmQEjC) to Slop Fountain and routes posts to prompts.

 Sloppy SSH endpoint in development - not currently available remotely.